+TRADER is an Alan Andrews designed 70′ IMS racer/cruiser, built by AKE Ltd. On July 7, 1992, my wife Deb and I traveled to Tallinn, Estonia.
+We were there to help begin the lamination of TRADER the first boat built with Gougeon Laminating Epoxy [the precursor to PRO-SET Epoxy -ed] in the former Soviet Union.
 In October 1990, East and West Germany were reunited.
 In 1991 the Soviet Union was dissolved.
-In July, 1992, Gougeon Brothers traveled to the Eastern Block.
+In July 1992, Gougeon Brothers traveled to the Eastern Block.
 Yep, history in the making.

-When centerboards and flip up rudders drag across the bottom, the first fiberglass to abrade away is usually the leading edge at the bottom.
+Why do centerboards and rudders need durable edges?
+When centerboards and flip-up rudders drag across the bottom, the first fiberglass to abrade away is usually the leading edge at the bottom.
 This exposes the end grain of the wood, allowing water to be absorbed the length of the centerboard or rudder.
 The wood then expands, cracking the fiberglass along the leading edge and causing more problems.
 When it is time to repair the tip, it usually takes a long time to dry the wood for an effective repair.
 Continue reading

-Race boat builder Jon Staudacher suggested this design for my 12-year-old son Paul several years ago.
+Race boatbuilder Jon Staudacher suggested this mini hydroplane design for my 12-year-old son Paul several years ago.
 It is an 8′-long hydroplane, powered by a 5 to 15 HP outboard motor and can accommodate a driver up to 150 pounds.
 Paul and his friend built the boat in three or four days.
 Continue reading

-This is a formula for homemade resin-removing hand soap that we have used around our shops for the last few years.
+Here is a handy formula for gritty homemade hand soap for removing epoxy resin.
+We often use it around our boat shop.
 You can make it in the kitchen blender from common household supplies.
-The beauty of this stuff is that it’s easy on you, easy to make and easy to clean up.
+The beauty of this stuff is that it’s easy on you, easy to make, and easy to clean up.
 This is a recipe sure to please the whole family.
 Percentages are provided so you can easily customize batch sizes for a small job or a big work crew.
 Continue reading